University of Reading cookie policy

 C) ATTITUDE TO TAX PLANNING

-to be compliant with all appropriate aspects of UK and international tax legislation and to pay the
+has a duty to be compliant with all appropriate aspects of UK and international tax

-correct amount of tax due accordingly.
-However, it also has a responsibility to arrange its finances in
+legislation and to pay the correct amount of tax due accordingly.
+However, it also has a

-compliance with the law of any relevant territory, to maximise the amount of funds available to it, to
+responsibility to arrange its finances in compliance with the law of any relevant territory, to

-carry out its charitable purposes of education and research for the public good.
+education and research for the public good.

-The University’s over-riding Policy with regard to tax planning is that it will not enter into
+The University’s over-riding Policy, with regard to tax planning, is that it will not enter into

 transactions that have a main purpose of gaining a tax advantage or intentionally make

 interpretations of tax law that are opposed to the original spirit of the tax legislation.
-Therefore, the

-purposes, to minimise tax costs in a way which is considered to be compliant with appropriate tax
+for its charitable purposes, to minimise tax costs in a way which is considered to be

-legislation at that time.
-It does however recognise that due to complexities of tax legislation and
+compliant with appropriate tax legislation at that time.
+It does however recognise that, due

-commercial facts and circumstances, there will from time to time be alternative views or approaches
+to complexities of tax legislation and commercial facts and circumstances, there will from

-where the tax costs will be different and in these situations will use its best judgement in the
+time to time be alternative views or approaches where the tax costs will be different and in

-decision making process.
-Professional advice would be obtained in these circumstances, to make
+advice would be obtained in these circumstances, to make sure that all aspects of UK tax

-sure that all aspects of UK tax legislation have been adequately considered.
+legislation have been adequately considered.

 D) LEVEL OF ACCEPTABLE TAX RISK

-The University has structured its accounting systems, finance department and communication
+The University has structured its accounting systems, finance department and

-processes in a way to minimise tax risk to the lowest level possible but recognising the need to
+communication processes in a way to minimise tax risk to the lowest level possible, but

-balance the degree of complexity of the tax legislation applicable to its activities, with the cost of
+recognising the need to balance the degree of complexity of the tax legislation applicable to

-having to administer those controls and the amount of tax at stake.
+its activities with the cost of having to administer those controls and the amount of tax at

-E) RELATIONSHIP HM REVENUE AND CUSTOMS (HMRC)
+E) RELATIONSHIP WITH HM REVENUE AND CUSTOMS (HMRC)

 The University is committed to being open and transparent in its dealing with HMRC.
-To this end, the
+To this

-University:
+end, the University:

-• Will conduct its dealings with HMRC in a courteous, collaborative and timely manner.
+• Will conduct its dealings with HMRC in a courteous, collaborative and timely manner

-• Make fair, accurate and timely disclosure in correspondence and returns, and respond to
+• Make fair, accurate and timely disclosure in correspondence and returns, and

-queries and information request in a timely manner
+respond to queries and information request in a timely manner

 • Seek to resolve issues with HMRC as soon as possible

-• Aim to minimise risk of future challenge by HMRC and bring certainty to our tax affairs by
+• Aim to minimise risk of future challenge by HMRC and bring certainty to our tax

-matters where the tax treatment is uncertain
+legislation, on complex matters where the tax treatment is uncertain.